-David Daishin Brighton, Sensei
+David Daishin Brighton, Roshi

-After completing his education in Chicago and Boston, Daishin Sensei moved to Santa Fe 40 years ago where he taught himself hand engraving and jewelry making.
+After completing his education in Chicago and Boston, Daishin Roshi moved to Santa Fe 40 years ago where he taught himself hand engraving and jewelry making.
 He owned and operated a studio/gallery in Santa Fe until 1997, when he relocated his studio to his residence on ten acres just a few miles south of town.
 There, he and his wife, Linda, who is also an artist, keep horses, make art, and practice Zen.
 A large building (see photos) on the property, which they built 15 years ago, today houses both of their studios as well as Prajna Zendo.

 Daishin began studying Zen with Joan Halifax Roshi in 1993.
 From 1995 to 2002, he studied with Fred Jitsudo Ancheta Roshi in Albuquerque.
 He completed his studies with Syd Musai Walter Roshi in Santa Fe, and he received dharma transmission from Musai Roshi during the Rohatsu Sesshin in December, 2007.
+At the September 2014 Sesshin, Daishin received Inka from Musai Roshi.

 Sydney Musai Walter, Roshi